11 Benefits of Employee Surveys

 Benefit #4: Understand key improvement areas

 Rome wasn't built in a day, much like making major company changes will not happen overnight.
-An employee survey can identify the most pertinent areas of improvement for human resource or leadership teams to focus on.

 The areas that are of high importance and low satisfaction become priority action items for your management and human resources teams.

-For instance, perhaps the employee survey reflects your team is least satisfied with the lack of proper training available.
 Use this as an action item to offer free training classes, webinars, or lunch and learns as a step in the right direction of meeting employee needs.

-Benefit 5: Quantify drivers to overall satisfaction
+Benefit 5: Quantify drivers to employee retention

 It is not likely the results of an employee engagement survey will only show positive reviews from your team.
 Do not be discouraged.
-While most managers and HR professionals hope their employees are 100% satisfied, this is typically not the case.

 An employee survey company will pay close attention to low ratings through regression analysis.
 This type of analysis determines the relationship between independent variables on dependent variables.
 In other words, what are the key drivers which impact overall satisfaction?